binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter9.md

 #### NFS

 Your distribution of Linux or what ever is installed on your VPS may not have portmap running, if it does, you may not need it.
 Either way, a simple option is to just not have it running.

+If you do need portmap and NFS running, the usual files that will need some configuration will be:

+* `/etc/exports`
+* `/etc/hosts.allow`
+* `/etc/hosts.deny`

 _Todo_ detail configuring NFS if NFS is required